Detection techniques and investigation of different neutrino experiments: NEUTRINO EXPERIMENTS: A CHRONOLOGICAL ORDER

-and a fluorescent dye 2,5-diphenyloxazole also known as PPO at a concentration of 1.5g/l.
-Borexino is based on the principle of \textit{graded shielding} in order to keep the radioactivity at a very low level\cite{ianni2011neutrino}.\\The experiment was established with the aim to study the entire spectrum of solar neutrinos from low energies.\\The mass of the scintillator is 278 tons and is contained in a 125$\mu$m thick nylon inner vessel(IV) with a radius of 4.25m.
+\begin{tasks}[counter-format={(tsk[r])}, label-align=centre, label-offset={1mm}, label-width={6mm}](2) \task \textbf{Location:} Gran Sasso, Italy \task \textbf{Period:} May, 2007-\textit{present} \task \textbf{Type:} ${\nu}_{e}$ \task \textbf{Detection Technique:} Liq.
+Scintillator \end{tasks} Borexino\cite{ranucci2016techniques} is a scintillator detector which employs the active detection medium with a mixture of pseudocumene (PC, 1,2,4-trimethylbenzene) and a fluorescent dye 2,5-diphenyloxazole also known as PPO at a concentration of 1.5g/l.
+Borexino is based on the principle of \textit{graded shielding} in order to keep the radioactivity at a very low level\cite{ianni2011neutrino}.
+The experiment was established with the aim to study the entire spectrum of solar neutrinos from low energies(Figure \ref{Fig.2}).
+The solar fluxes from the \textit{pp}, \textit{pep}, \textit{hep}, \textit{$^{7}Be$} and \textit{$^{8}B$} chains are given in Table \ref{T4}. \\The mass of the scintillator is 278 tons and is contained in a 125$\mu$m thick nylon inner vessel(IV) with a radius of 4.25m.
 A second nylon outer vessel(OV) with radius 5.50m surrounds the IV and acts as a barrier against $^{222}Rd$(Radon) and other background contaminations ($^{39}Ar$,$^{85}Kr$) from outside.
 Surrounding them, there is a stainless steel sphere(SSS) covered by 2100 m$^3$ of water tank and supported by 2212 PMTs.
-The choice of liquid scintillation is due to the high-light yield of the scintillator which differs by a factor of 50 w.r.t. that of \~{C}erenkov techniques\cite{arpesella2008first}.\\The neutrino signals observed in the Borexino detector are due to the electrons recoiled in the elastic scattering given by--
+The choice of liquid scintillation is due to the high-light yield of the scintillator which differs by a factor of 50 with respect to that of \~{C}erenkov techniques\cite{arpesella2008first}.\\The neutrino signals observed in the Borexino detector are due to the electrons recoiled in the elastic scattering given by--

 Hence, the neutrino energy spectrum is the energy spectrum of the electron recoiled from the elastic scattering.